bruntonspall/bruntonspall-site/source/_posts/2010-08-03-stack-traces-production.markdown

 date: '2010-08-03 18:19:02 +0000'
 date_gmt: '2010-08-03 18:19:02 +0000'
 categories:
-- Technical
+- technical
 tags:
-- Web Development
+- web development
-- Security
+- security
 comments: []
 ---
 <p>	There have been a number of incidents recently where a public website I&#39;ve been using has gone wrong shown me a nice server provided stack trace on the screen. &nbsp;The most recent of these examples was the <a href="http://www.cineworld.co.uk">Cineworld website</a>.</p>